 Yes.
 If your project was not funded, you are free to apply again.
+If your project has already been bunded through CalTestBed, you are not eligible for a second award.

 I have two ideas.
 Can I submit two applications?

 No. For this solicitation we are only accepting one application per lead applicant.
 You may be on the team for a different application with a different innovation, but not as the lead applicant.
 Similarly, we are only accepting one application per idea - duplicate applications from multiple team members will be rejected.